xXQiuChenXx/Xeow/README.md

 </div>

 ## Warning
 This bot is still under developing so it is an dev build.
-It is still unstable just now.
+It is still unstable right now.

 ## To Do List
 1. Make A Wiki